 Sony does not publish a shutter rating for the A3000.
 Yet, shutters in comparable cameras from other manufacturers are said to be good for at least 100 000 actuations.
 It should be noted, though, that this number represents a Mean Time before Failure.
 The shutter might fail earlier, or it might last longer.
 Anyway, in order to exhaust an expected shutter life of 100 000 shots over, say, three years, one would have to take about 100 pictures each and every day.

 Sony embeds the number of shutter actuations in image metadata.
-You can check the number of shots that your A3000 has taken up to now by uploading a recent image to the online shutter count app.
+You can check the number of shots that your A3000 has taken up to now by uploading a recent image to the free online shutter count finder app.

 Is it difficult to use manual focus lenses with the Sony A3000?